 of argumentation ultimately "ties up with the business

 of rational criticism."
-Toulmin (2003, p.
+(Toulmin, 2003, p.
 6) [BACK]

-The issue is essential, though, when it comes to promoting
+is, however, essential when it comes to promoting

 reflective practice.
 As a preliminary reflection on this